fatinm1/fatinm1/README.md

 ##About Me
 I'm a Computer Science student at the University of Maryland Baltimore County (UMBC), passionate about building software that improves people’s lives.
 With a strong foundation in programming languages like Python, C++, and JavaScript, I'm constantly exploring new technologies and working on personal projects.

-📚 Education: Bachelor of Science in Computer Science, GPA: 3.3, UMBC
+📚 Education: Bachelor of Science in Computer Science, University of Maryland, Baltimore County

-🔧 Technical Skills: C++, Python, Java, JavaScript, HTML, CSS, SQL, Git
+🔧 Technical Skills: C++, Python, Java, JavaScript, HTML, CSS, Git, Scheme, Prolog, Lisp

 🌐 Languages: Fluent in Bengali and English, Intermediate in Hindi and German